-- -fspecialise On by default.
+- -fspec-constr-count=n Set the maximum number of specialisations that will be created for any one function by the SpecConstr transformation (default: 3). - -fspec-constr-threshold=n Set the size threshold for the SpecConstr transformation (default: 2000). - -fspecialise On by default.
 Specialise each type-class-overloaded function defined in this module for the types at which it is called in this module.
-Also specialise imported functions that have an INLINABLE pragma (Section 7.20.6.2) for the types at which they are called in this module. - -fstatic-argument-transformation Turn on the static argument transformation, which turns a recursive function into a non-recursive one with a local recursive loop.
+Also specialise imported functions that have an INLINABLE pragma (Section 7.22.6.2) for the types at which they are called in this module. - -fstatic-argument-transformation Turn on the static argument transformation, which turns a recursive function into a non-recursive one with a local recursive loop.
 See Chapter 7 of Andre Santos's PhD thesis - -fstrictness On by default.
 Switch on the strictness analyser.
 There is a very old paper about GHC's strictness analyser, Measuring the effectiveness of a simple strictness analyser, but the current one is quite a bit different.